FlashGrey3000/FlashGrey3000/README.md

 - 👋 Hi, I’m @FlashGrey3000
 - 👀 I’m interested in Java & Python
-- 🌱 I’m currently learning GUI in Java(i.e. Swing)
+- 🌱 I’m currently learning Pyxel
 - 💞️ I’m looking to collaborate on anything if I can
 - 📫 How to reach me Discord: Tyrant_aak24#9172